 A passage from the end of Chapter 15 demonstrates more acutely the intimate connection between tasks, the idea of Man, and the reproduction of the world (that is, the world constituted by the exclusions inherent in the idea of Man, the world of Shelley’s day continued into ca. 2100).
-Verney observes a group of “enterpriz[ing]” young Etonian boys, and attempting “to read the future man” through their youth, sees them as “the future governors of England; the men, who, when…our projects completed or destroyed for ever…here were the beings who were to carry on the vast machine of society; here were the lovers, husbands, fathers; here the landlord, politician, solider” (227).
-It is precisely the youth and open possibility of the young Etonians that will afford them the futurity and the new “projects” that will simply reproduce the world as it is, and “carry on the vast machine of society” (we might think of Lee Edelman’s work on the child and futurity here).
-Importantly, this same passage links this logic to the reproduction of Man: “[T]hus man remains, while we the individuals pass away” (228).
+Verney observes a group of “enterpriz[ing]” young Etonian boys and attempting “to read the future man” through their youth, sees them as “the future governors of England; the men, who, when . . . our projects completed or destroyed for ever . . . were the beings who were to carry on the vast machine of society; here were the lovers, husbands, fathers; here the landlord, politician, solider” (227).
+It is precisely the youth and open possibility of the young Etonians that will afford them the futurity and the new “projects” that will simply reproduce the world as it is and “carry on the vast machine of society” (we might think of Lee Edelman’s work on the child and futurity here).
+Importantly, this same passage links this logic to the reproduction of Man: “Thus man remains, while we the individuals pass away” (228).
 The reproduction of the world—the sovereign world of governors and landlords and soldiers and the institution of Eton—and the reproduction and preservation of the being Man are co-constitutive (it’s no accident that Verney also quotes Edmund Burke in this passage).
 As we have seen, Man remaining, and remaining as sovereign, is powered by progress and advancement.
-“Advance,” Verney apostrophizes the young men repeatedly, “Advance!...May your progress be uninterrupted and secure; born during the spring-tide of the hopes of man, may you lead up the summer to which no winter may succeed!”
+“Advance,” Verney apostrophizes the young men repeatedly, “Advance! . . .
+May your progress be uninterrupted and secure; born during the spring-tide of the hopes of man, may you lead up the summer to which no winter may succeed!”
 (228).
-The conscious irony here of Verney addressing future generations in the past while writing from a position after the extinction of humanity, is superseded by a doubled irony in the passage of which Shelley could only have been dimly aware: that is, the formulation of Man’s advancement, projects, and industry begetting an long winterless summer, an eerily prescient image of global warming’s coming endless summer in the Anthropocene, the age of Man.
+The conscious irony here of Verney addressing future generations in the past while writing from a position after the extinction of humanity is superseded by a doubled irony in the passage of which Shelley could only have been dimly aware: that is, the formulation of Man’s advancement, projects, and industry begetting a long winterless summer, an eerily prescient image of global warming’s coming endless summer in the Anthropocene, the age of Man.